juliet-karpah/Multi-Agent-Code-Evaluator/README.md

 ### LLM-as-judge

 A "better" or "stronger" LLM is used to judge the responses from the smaller LLMs.
 The LLM returns qualitative signals such as clarity and pedagogy of the explanation.
-This LLM judge also returns a confidence score for each submission, that determines which evaluation is send to the human review queue.
+This LLM judge also returns a confidence score for each submission.

-### Human Labeling For Low Confidence

-`if judge_confidence < 0.8: show in review queue`

-If the judge is unable to determine which model's response is better with a confidence of 80%, then the evaluation will be put into the human review queue.
-The human review process provides human preference signals.

-Reviewers will rate the response and tag violations such as:

-- missing edge case
-- hallucination
-- unclear pedagogy

-Human labeler chooses the winner.

-Winner: Model B

-Why did Model A lose?

-[ ] incorrect complexity <br>
-[x] fails edge case <br>
-[ ] hallucinated

 ## Running the evaluations